Caroline Johnson

-Caroline Elizabeth Johnson (née Burton; born 31 December 1977) is a British Conservative Party politician and consultant paediatrician who served as Parliamentary Under-Secretary of State for Mental Health and Public Health from September to October 2022.
-She has been the Member of Parliament (MP) for Sleaford and North Hykeham since the 2016 by-election.
+Caroline Elizabeth Johnson (née Burton; born 31 December 1977) is a British Conservative Party politician and consultant paediatrician who has been the Member of Parliament (MP) for Sleaford and North Hykeham since 2016.
+She served as Parliamentary Under-Secretary of State for Mental Health and Public Health from September to October 2022.
+She has been Shadow Minister for Health and Social Care since July 2024.